etdev/dead-link-checker/README.md

 # Dead Link Checker

-Check for dead links and notify about them via Slack
+Check a list of links from an API endpoint for ones that are dead and notify a Slack channel when you find one!

+Originally built for monitoring job links on [japan-dev.com](https://japan-dev.com/) :jp:

 ### How to run